sasan-j/htable/avr-gcc/README.md

 After writing Xorshift in assembly (no improvements :-( but when we finish writing all the code in assembly we would see more enhancements, because mixing C and assembly enforces some overhead) number of cpu cycles simulated: 35892473

+After writing "void refresh(byte a[],uint8_t n)" from share.c in assembly number of cpu cycles simulated: 25027533